arminmoin/ML-Quadrat/README.md

 This is the core of the code generation mechanism, based on the imperative action language.
 This is where you can instruct the code generation framework how to generate code for each "action" in a model instance, e.g., da_preprocess, da_train, etc.

 <a name="exploitation"></a>
-7. [Exploitation & Industry Adoption]
+## 7. Exploitation & Industry Adoption

-[DriotData](https://www.driotdata.com), a web-based low-code platform for the IoT
+[DriotData](https://www.driotdata.com), provides citizen data scientists and citizen / end-user software developers with a web-based low-code platform, so that they can create their desired IoT services without extensive knowledge and skills in Software Engineering or Artificial Intelligence (AI).